 The amount you can deduct is correlated to the percentage of your house used for your home business.
-If you live in a mansion and only use a broom closet and a laptop for your business you might see minimal returns on a home office tax deduction.
+If you live in a mansion and only use a broom closet and a laptop for your business and best laptop for accounting for all accounting students you might see minimal returns on a home office tax deduction.
 On the other hand, if half of your studio apartment is used for an office and inventory storage than the amount you pay into the IRS will be quite minimal.

 Another thing to remember is that if you work from home for a company as an employee, the reason for you working from home must be at the discretion of the employer.
 If you work from home only as a convenience to yourself, you might not qualify for a home office tax deduction.

 The best thing you can do to qualify for a home office tax deduction is to save all your receipts during the year.
 Even things such as gas money, groceries, furniture, maid services and more could essentially be written off as a way to better your home work environment.

 Tax time can be very stressful for the self-employed but by utilizing some of these tips, you’ll pay in less or actually get some extra spending money back…enough to boost your maximum eBay bid amount to avoid losing out at the last second.